skive/astop/README.md

-asttop
+astop
 ======

 ![Alt text](http://i.imgur.com/FNAxJTG.png "Title Image")

-Inspired by the likes of htop and iftop, asttop is a tool used for monitoring Asterisk, the private branch exchange service for Linux.
+Inspired by the likes of htop and iftop, astop is a tool used for monitoring Asterisk, the private branch exchange service for Linux.

 Requires
 --------